DmitryStarkin/long_running_service/README.md

 **A small library to create long-running broadcast receiver**

-**Run services in the background and automatic obtaining Wakelocks**
+**Run services from receiver in the background and automatic obtaining Wakelocks**

 This library based on the code given in Chapter 19 of the book Pro Android 4
 Authors: Komatineni, Satya, MacLean, Dave